ivan-alles/localizer/README.md

 for example, in robotic applications, to plan precise motions and avoid collisions.

-Check out the online [hand detector app](https://ivan-alles.github.io/localizer/) to see how to find the position and orientation of hands on a live camera video.
+Check out the online [hand detector app](https://ivan-alles.github.io/localizer/) to see how to find the position and orientation of hands on a live camera video in a pure JavaScript code.

 Localizer is a deep neural network.
 Provided enough training data, it:
 * Reaches accuracy better than 2 pixels for position, 2 degrees for orientation, and 99.9% for classification.